signature-ip-ai/inoculator-user-guide/source/routerconfiguration.rst

   :align: center

-**Subtopology** – A dropdown list for changing subtopology assigned for the selected router.
+**Subtopology** – A dropdown list allows users to change the subtopology assigned to the selected Router.
+This dropdown can be modified and reassigned to another available subtopology based on the topology configuration.

 **Device ID** - This ID is unique for each component